AdrianaRs13/AutomationExercise/README.md

 # Fermich Exercises

-This project contains three different exercise in each directory.
+This project contains the instructions to run the five differents exercises.

 ## Running Tests For Pokemon API Exercise
 First, you have to be placed in the "Pokemon-Exercise" directory.
 To run one of the two different cases, you have to write 'npm run' + the corresponding exercise.